markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

     the request and accepted it, and that the path they chose for forwarding the request was valid.
     In successfully carrying out this verification, the transporting nodes marks the link as active.
     An abstract bi-directional communication channel has now been established along a path in the network.
+    Packets can now be exchanged bi-directionally from either end of the link simply by adressing the packets to the *link id* of the link.

 * | When the source receives the *proof* , it will know unequivocally that a verified path has been established to the destination.
 It can now also use the X25519 public key contained in the